 It's a phenomenon millennials know all too well: In recent years, millennial disengagement at work has been reported to be as high as 71%.
 Today's young workers are increasingly seeking things like a good workplace culture, work-life balance, and remote work options.
 But many workplaces just aren't delivering, and as a result many millennials aren't happy in their jobs, whether they're dealing with bad management, a toxic office culture, or lack of diversity and inclusion.
 And though some have options (have you ever heard of taking a stress leave?), there are others who reach a boiling point and just quit.

-In recent years, the rate at which workers quit their jobs has increased, reaching 2.4% in May 2018, the highest level since April 2001.
+One third of millennials plan to quit their jobs after the pandemic.
 And while some disgruntled employees are able to give the standard two weeks' notice, others who find themselves at the end of their proverbial rope abruptly quit on the spot.